julianackatz/pacmen-exercise/README.md

 # Pacmen Factory Code Sample

-**Factory for making pacmen**
+**Intro**

 This is a sample of an exercise done during the MIT Professional Certificate in Coding.

 The professor provided us with an initial code and this is the result.

-You are given a starter.html code.
-When button "make one" is pressed you need to complete the code to position the new pacman image and add it to the "game" div.
-It is then added to the array of pacmen, which keeps track of the position and velocity of each pacman.
-You also need to make each pacman bounce off any wall it hits.
-Start by getting at least one pacman positioned and viewable.
+**Instructions for making pacmen animation**

+When button "Add PacMan" is pressed a pacman will show up on the screen.
+You can add as many as you wish.

+Next, you click "Start Game" and you will see pacman bouncing off the walls of the browser.

 <img src="images/pacmen-final.png">